 The Troutbeck Inn, in the quiet hamlet of Troutbeck, was once the Station Hotel when the railway was still operating between Penrith & the west coast.
 It is now a 4 Star Country Inn with Cottages.
 There are 7 newly refurbished ensuite bedrooms including doubles, twin, family & single plus 3 self catering cottages.
 Most of the bedrooms offer wifi connection & wonderful views of the surrounding fells, plus complimentary tea & coffee making facility & freeview television.

 Set amidst stunning Lake District scenery, the Brackenrigg Inn can be counted amongst the last few remaining traditional free houses in the English Lakes.
-With an unrivalled setting that boasts spectacular views of elegant Ullswater this charming Lake District retreat retains all the values of a traditional coaching Inn.
-The general quality of the facilities is, of course, what one should expect from an AA 3-Star Inn.
+With an unrivalled setting that boasts spectacular views of elegant Ullswater, this charming Lake District retreat retains all the values of a traditional coaching Inn.
 Its old worldly charm and individual character is emphasised in each of its 17 bedrooms, all of which are en suite and we offer a flexible range of rooms, from affordable standard rooms to superior rooms & suites ideal for small groups and families.

 Boasting a peaceful location in the beautiful Peak District, this enchanting property, dating back over 100 years, has been extensively refurbished to offer modern comforts whilst still maintaining its period features.
 Named as one of the best independent hotels in the Peak District, The Maynard occupies a privileged position, immersed within an area of outstanding natural beauty, and yet easily accessible; it is only 13 minutes from Sheffield by train and within easy reach of the M1 and A57 Snake Pass by car.